-Malta, island country located in the central Mediterranean Sea.
-A small but strategically important group of islands, the archipelago has through its long and turbulent history played a vital role in the struggles of a succession of powers for domination of the Mediterranean.
+Malta is an island located in the Mediterranean Sea.
+A small but strategically important group of islands, the Maltese islands have through its long and turbulent history played a vital role in the struggles of a succession of powers for domination of the Mediterranean.